doctorfree/borgsync/README.md

 Wrapper to simplify backups with `borgbackup` and management of an `rsync.net` account.

+The `borgsync` command can be used to manage cloud storage on [rsync.net](https://www.rsync.net).
+It also supports remote backups using the [borg](https://www.borgbackup.org) deduplicating archiver with compression and encryption.

+In order to use `borgsync` an `rsync.net` account is not required but defaults are configured for use with an `rsync.net` account.

 ## Installation

 To install `borgsync` clone this repository and run the `install` script: